 Before they write their acrostic poems, they have to brainstorm how to develop the given word or topic.
 This will make the activity much more enjoyable.

-The learner’s creativity and intelligence will be tapped in this activity for they will expound each letter of the word developing it into a sentence using an adjective.
+The learner’s creativity and intelligence will be tapped in this activity for they will expound on each letter of the word developing it into a sentence using an adjective.
 This can be done by the 5th and 6th graders.

 4. Let’s Travel!
 Shared Reading Time

 As reading teachers who are sincere in making reading an interactive activity, we can take in the shared reading time.
 How do I do this?

 You all need picture books.
 Then, take your class to another room.
 This should be a 20-30 minute reading activity.
 To make the reading session exciting, your class has to be paired with a higher class.

 Then, each class will take turns reading the picture books.
 This activity will not only strengthen the pupil’s love for reading but will also foster good relationships among other pupils.

 On a more interesting note, ask a volunteer reader in your class to read storybooks or picture books to your chosen class at a higher level.
 Choose a class that is a year higher than the class you are handling.